Shimon Levinson: KGB career

-In April 1983, Levinson entered the Soviet embassy in Bangkok and offered to spy for the KGB, hoping to earn enough money to bail him out of his financial problems.
+In April 1983, Levinson entered the Soviet embassy in Bangkok and offered to spy for the KGB, hoping to earn enough money to bail himself out of his financial problems.
 He would later admit to his Shin Bet interrogators that his sole motivation was money.
 Levinson would spy for the Soviet Union for a total of seven years, during which he would make $31,000 - far less than what he had hoped for.

 Levinson was accepted, and sent to Moscow for tests.
 He was trained in the art of coded messages, radio communications, and secret rendezvous, and told what kind of information the KGB was interested in.
 He subsequently provided his handlers the structure of the Israeli intelligence community, providing detailed information including names and details of units, sub-units, identities of their chiefs, and their modus operandi, details on the Israeli Foreign Ministry, and even provided to KGB with original documents, and information on US intelligence officers in contact with Israeli intelligence.
 He also described to them the Israeli political system.

 In 1984, he returned to Israel and tried to rejoin Mossad, but was rejected due to his character and traits.
 However, in May 1985, one of his friends, Maj.
 Gen. (ret.)
 Avraham Tamir, who was serving as Director-General of the Prime Minister's Office, appointed Levinson Chief Security Officer upon the recommendations of Prime Minister Shimon Peres and former IDF and Shin Bet officers.
 This new job gave him access to all classified information available to the Prime Minister, which he turned over to the KGB.
 He also provided his KGB handlers with the structure of the Prime Minister's Office.